Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 Operational excellence is about the operations processes that keep an application running in production.
 Deployments must be reliable and predictable.
 Automated deployments reduce the chance of human error.
-Fast and routine deployment processes won\'t slow down the release of new features or bug fixes.
+Fast and routine deployment processes won't slow down the release of new features or bug fixes.
 These patterns are used by the Relecloud sample to improve operational excellence.